Connect with us

 Mississippi is almost surrounded by states that have expanded school choice.
 Why don’t we?

-Last week Gov. Jeff Landry of signed into the LA GATOR Scholarship program.
-Starting in 2025, Louisiana families can state funds to pay for educational expenses to meet their child’s individual needs.
+Last week Gov. Jeff Landry of Louisiana signed into law the LA GATOR Scholarship program.
+Starting in 2025, Louisiana families can receive state funds to pay for educational expenses to meet their child’s individual needs.

 Alabama passed similar legislation a few months ago.
 Arkansas did something similar in 2023.